Limited Company Tax Calculator

 Your company's tax return has a 12-month deadline following the end of the accounting period it covers.

-The payment date for your corporation tax bill usually is nine months and one day after the accounting period ends.
+The payment date for your corporation tax bill is usually nine months and one day after the accounting period ends.
 For failing to meet these deadlines, HMRC imposes penalties.

 How long should a limited company's tax records be kept?